Can I Trademark a Username?

 How do Social Media Sites Handle Trademarks?

-Major social media sites like Twitter, Facebook, Instagram, and other platforms all have their own unique policies on handling trademarks as it relates to usernames.
+Major social media sites like X, Facebook, Instagram, and other platforms all have their own unique policies on handling trademarks and using your trademark as it relates to usernames.

 Instagram Trademark and Copyright Information

-Instagram spells out its stance as it relates to copyrights, trademarks, etc on its intellectual property help article.
-More specifically, they address the topic of trademarks and instagram account names with the following:
+Instagram spells out its stance as it relates to copyrights, trademarks, etc on Instagram and Threads spell out its stance regarding copyrights, trademarks, etc in its intellectual property help article.
+More specifically, they address the topic of trademarks and Instagram account names with the following:

 Trademark violations may involve using a company or business name, logo or other trademark-protected materials in a manner that may mislead or confuse others with regard to its brand or business affiliation.
 (Emphasis added)